hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Coding-Guidelines/testing.md

 ## References

-This guide is inspired by https://github.com/goldbergyoni/javascript-testing-best-practices/
+This guide is inspired by [javascript-testing-best-practices by goldbergyoni](https://github.com/goldbergyoni/javascript-testing-best-practices/)